frintjs/frint/docs/api/App.md

 Returns a specific option that was passed to it during construction.

-### createStore(rootReducer, initialState = {})

-Used internally.

-@TODO: should this be removed from public API?

-### getStore(appName)

-If no `appName` is given, it would fetch the store of the current app instance.

-Returns the Store of an App by its name.

-@TODO: could this be removed from public API?

 ### getState$(appName)

 If no `appName` is given, it would fetch the state of the current app instance.